-BC tenure conundrum – had its positive aspects: higher scholarly threshold; allowed Barnard to turn over of faculty; cheaper, too
+BC tenure conundrum – had its positive aspects: higher scholarly threshold; allowed Barnard to turn over of faculty; cheaper, too, though saving money was never a goal! [note that the danger was that the BC ATP Commiuttee sometimes supported cases it probably knew would die at CU , but it could could avoid taking responsibility for unpopular decisions.
+Passing them along anyway] NOTE: MY EMAIL TO YOU OF 7/13/14 IS RELEVANT HERE.

 CSO impressed with quality of BC faculty – and with their being underpaid